Getting Started

 • Create a thirdweb client

-Get an API key from https://thirdweb.com/dashboard/settings/api-keys and add it to your .env.
+Get a client id from https://thirdweb.com/create-api-key by creating a new project and add it to your .env.

 THIRDWEB_SECRET_KEY=[YOUR SECRET KEY]